Maturing with Time and Evidence: The Updated American Cancer Society Lifestyle Guidelines - CancerChoices

 I want to also say that a few decades ago, I was an active volunteer and board member of my local and state American Cancer Society.
 This many years later, I am glad to see this organization refresh and revise their lifestyle-related cancer-prevention guidelines.
 Back in the 1980s and 1990s, I was impressed with their outstanding educational programs and innovative cancer-prevention research projects.
 I was proud of them for putting out such practical, useful programs for the everyday folk who lived in small-town Virginia (where I live) and elsewhere.

 I have to smile when I think back to teaching their healthy lifestyle program called “Taking Control.”
-Thirty-plus years before BCCTBeyond Conventional Cancer Therapies (predecessor website to CancerChoices)/CancerChoices listed our 7 Healing Practices, the American Cancer Society was emphasizing taking control of your health through diet, exercise, good sleep, sense in the sun, stress management, avoiding carcinogens, and finding enjoyment.
+Thirty-plus years before BCCTBeyond Conventional Cancer Therapies (predecessor website to CancerChoices)/CancerChoices listed our 7 Lifestyle Practices, the American Cancer Society was emphasizing taking control of your health through diet, exercise, good sleep, sense in the sun, stress management, avoiding carcinogens, and finding enjoyment.
 It’s like life coming full circle when I realize that what the ACS was promoting then still makes sense today, with the added benefit of time and evidence.

 Helpful link